telerik/blazor-ui/grid/binding-to-expando-object/readme.md

 # Binding to Expando object

-This example shows how to bind the TelerikGrid to Expando objects.
-An `ExpandoObject` is an `IDictionary<string, object>` under the hood.
-This means that you can use the same approach to bind the grid to `Dictionary` too.
+This example shows how to bind the TelerikGrid to `ExpandoObject` collections.

 Such binding can be useful when you cannot or do not yet have actual models to use.